I want my students to GIVE AN ONLINE PRESENTATION.

 • Recording Speeches

 Be highly specific about how students should set up their recordings.
 There are some sample directions in this presentation.
 It’s wise to talk about background, angle, volume, dress, distractions, etc. Also, list your expectations for use of note cards, delivery style, and content.
 If you require visual aids, be clear about how they should look and be used.
-There are many technology choices for recording: WebEx (Web Tutorial), Blackboard Collaborate (Video Tutorial; Web Tutorial), Zoom (Instructions), YouTube (Instructions).
+There are many technology choices for recording: WebEx (Web Tutorial), Blackboard Collaborate (Video Tutorial; Web Tutorial), YouTube (Instructions).

 • Peer Feedback